nolanh/historic_events/README.md

 # Attribution Line
 When reusing the historic events data set, please use the following attribution line:

-© Nolan Hemmatazad / Wikimedia Commons / [CC-BY-SA-3.0](http://creativecommons.org/licenses/by-sa/3.0/)
+Historic Events Data Set © Nolan Hemmatazad / Wikimedia Commons / [CC-BY-SA-3.0](http://creativecommons.org/licenses/by-sa/3.0/)

+## Attribution Placement
+Generally, I don't care where you place the attribution line, so long as it's accessible from wherever your usage of the data set occurs.
+Inside of a README file, an "acknowledgments" page, etc. is perfectly fine.

 # Formatting Details
 The historic_events.tsv file contains all data set events.
 Each event is presented as a line of its own, and in 4 distinct pieces (tab-separated values):